kroy-the-rabbit/acme_idrac_deployment/README.md

 ```

-To run on Windows or Linux where `racadm` is native:
+To run on Windows or Linux where `racadm` is native, comment out above and change guts to this:

 ```